 But then we run into the individual expert belief in ones own knowledge, which is often based on non trustworthy sources.
 So really, it is much better to consider the reality that it is more likely we don’t know than to assume we know.
 Socrates was apparently not an idiot.
 In fact our understanding of truth even today is based on the Socratic method.

 Let’s face it, most facts are misused and abused.
 They are more often used out of context and relevant scope and typically used to spread falsehoods.
 How is this possible you ask?
 Easy.
 You take a small piece of truth, like, let’s say ‘Mail-in fraud exists in America’.
-Now Trump knows this is true because committed mail-in fraud.
+Now Trump knows this is true because Donald Trump has committed mail-in fraud.
 But then he says millions of votes will be fraudulent in America in the 2020 election and it will be the most fraudulent election ever.

 Well, in election investigations in 2016, where Trump claimed there were millions of fraudulent votes, they only found ‘four’ cases of voter fraud (pretty much by Republicans).
 Trump takes that tiny little fact, spins it on its head and then says Democrats will commit voter fraud in 2020, just as he claims they had in 2016, which they did not.
 And the only case of voter fraud Trump absolutely knows of is his own fraudulent vote.